-Retention is charged for a reservation if a guaranteed reservation has been cancelled or had become a No Show.
+Retention is charged for a reservation if a guaranteed reservation has been canceled or has become a no-show.
 No matter how thorough or attentive the reservation agent had taken the reservation process there is no way to avoid an occasional reservation amendment or cancellation.

-The agent’s efficiency at organizing and retrieving reservation records and related files if vital to the reservation process.
-The reservation agent must also be able to correctly refile the reservation records and also update the reservation reports.
+The agent’s efficiency in organizing and retrieving reservation records and related files is vital to the reservation process.
+The reservation agent must also be able to correctly refile the reservation records and update the reservation reports.

-Now with the use of the property management systems these tasks, especially in the areas of reservation recording, filing, retrieving, reporting and modifying.
+Now with the use of property management systems these tasks, especially in the areas of reservation recording, filing, retrieving, reporting, and modifying.
 Retentions are always charged as per the cancellation or No-Show policies mentioned on the reservation confirmation letter.

-Guest often makes non- guaranteed booking rather than guaranteed reservation when they make the hotel reservation.
-This will avoid attracting any retention charges if they are not able to make to hotel.
+Guest often makes non-guaranteed booking rather than guaranteed reservation when they make the hotel reservation.
+This will avoid attracting any retention charges if they are not able to make it to the hotel.
 These optional bookings are released by the hotel automatically on the cutoff date or hour mentioned by the hotel at the time of booking the reservation.
 But situations can come that make it impossible for a guest to arrive on time.
-Eg:- Flight delayed weather conditions, official issues etc.
+Eg:- Flight delayed weather conditions, official issues, etc.

-Frequent and experienced travellers call the hotel to change their non-guaranteed reservation to guarantee because they know that the non- guaranteed reservation may be cancelled by the hotel without any further notice as per the reservation agreement.
+Frequent and experienced travellers call the hotel to change their non-guaranteed reservation to a guarantee because they know that the non-guaranteed reservation may be canceled by the hotel without any further notice as per the reservation agreement.

 Retentions are charged to the guest’s credit card which was provided at the time of reservation or will be adjusted against the advance payment which was paid at the time of guaranteeing the booking.
-And a retention letter is also sent to the guest regarding the retention charges.
+A retention letter is also sent to the guest regarding the retention charges.